INL/BlackLab/doc/technical/blacklab-internals.md

 - display order for metadata and annotated fields
 - how metadata fields should logically be grouped

 It could be argued that the second group of properties don't really belong in BlackLab and should perhaps be moved to the application using BlackLab.
 This might be the direction we take in the future.
 We estimate that beside our own corpus-frontend, not many other applications use these properties.

-A complete, documented example of `indexmetadata.yaml` can be found [here](indexing-with-blacklab.md#edit-index-metadata).

 ### Files needed for indexing